erebos12/what_is_agile/readme.md

 ## Customer collaboration over contract negotiation

-Do you experienced following scenario:
+Have you ever experienced the following scenario?

-- Boss/Manager A asks Boss/Manager B: How long do you need to build that software?
+- Manager A asks Manager B: “How long will it take to build this software?”
-- Boss B: Well, my developers said, 9 months, with 10 developers full-time.
+- Manager B: “Well, my developers estimate 9 months with 10 full-time developers.”
-- Boss A: Oh, thats too long.
-We need it faster.
-Can't you make it faster.
-Maybe 3 months?
+- Manager A: “That’s too long.
+Can’t you do it faster?
+Maybe in 3 months?”
-- Boss B: No, 3 months is impossible.
+- Manager B: “No, 3 months is impossible.”
-- Boss A: Ok, then maybe 6 months.
+- Manager A: “Alright, how about 6 months then?”
-- Boss B: No, never.
-But maybe 8 months...
+- Manager B: “Still not realistic… but maybe we can manage 8 months.”
-  ..._negotation continues_...
+  ..._the negotiation continues_...

-This is a typical scenario in the software industry.
-The outcome of this dialog defines time, budget, tools you have to use or what partners/teams you have to work with.
-The problem with this is that nobody cares abouth the real solution.
-Its just important whats written into the contract.
-By that the focus to solve the problem is lost totally!
+This is a common scenario in the software industry.
+The result of such conversations often defines the timeline, budget, tools, and even the teams or partners involved.

+The problem?
+Nobody focuses on finding the *right solution*.
+What matters is simply what gets written into the contract — and that shifts the focus away from solving the actual problem.

 ### So what would be the agile way ?

-Collaborate instead of negotiate !
+**Collaborate instead of negotiate!**

-- Start with small slices which delivers value to the customer.
+- Start with small, value-delivering slices for the customer.
-- Customer just pays for this small piece ("Agile Contracting").
-You could just pay for 1 or 2 iterations and see whats the outcome.
+- The customer only pays for this small piece — this is known as **Agile Contracting**.
+For example, they might pay for just one or two iterations to see the results.
-- After each iteration, you or the client can decide to continue or stop the collaboration.
+- After each iteration, either you or the client can choose to continue or end the collaboration.
-- Furthermore the client can give immediate feedback and adjust the direction of the project in case its needed.
-So you have direct impact on how the project goes on.
+- The client can give immediate feedback and adjust the direction of the project as needed — giving them real influence over the outcome.
-- By that you work on solving the actual problem, not fullfilling a contract.
-YOU REALLY COLLABORATE!
+- This way, you're focused on **solving the actual problem**, not just fulfilling a contract.

-_**YOU CONVICE BY QUALITY, NOT BY CONTRACT !**_

-Old way is to focus on time and budget (contract).
-The result in the industry was, that even when you are in time & budget, the software didn't do what is was meant to do.
-You just delivered crap in time & budget.
-In other words "Surgery successfull, but patient dead!"
+  **This is true collaboration!**

+_**You convince with quality, not with contracts!**_

+The traditional approach focuses on time and budget (the contract).
+But what’s the result?
+Even when projects are delivered on time and within budget, the software often fails to solve the real problem.
+In other words: **“Surgery successful, but the patient died.”**

 ## Responding to change over following a plan